Read what I have to say about specialisation in an interview with fellow translator Megan Onions.

 Do you want to know more about transcreation?
 This spring I will be presenting several workshops:

-In the autumn I will be presenting a transcreation workshop in the Netherlands:
+In the autumn I will be presenting on transcreation in Macedonia and the Netherlands:

-I am looking forward to seeing you at one of my workshops!
+I am looking forward to seeing you at one of my presentations!

 If you are unable to attend any of these workshops, but would like to know more: I presented a webinar on transcreation on 26 January 2012, a recorded version of which is available from the eCPD Webinars online shop.